Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 14.md

         - HE TRIES TO IMPRESS HER.
 SHE SEES HIM CATCH A PEANUT IN HIS MOUTH???
 - CAL IS TRYING TO WINGMAN FOR KAYA
     - THEY ARMWRESTLE IN FRONT OF KAYA’S BARMAID TO TRY AND IMPRESS HER WITH KAYA’S STRENGTH
-        - Camille misinterprets what’s happening and casts ==Enhance Ability== on her to help her win
+        - Camille misinterprets what’s happening and casts <span style="color:rgb(197, 124, 22)">Enhance Ability</span> on her to help her win
     - Cal makes a BIG show of getting defeated by Kaya (THE BARMAID FALLS FOR IT)
     - **The barmaid’s name is [[Naomi]]**
 - Cal tries to hit up the assistant barmaid
-    - Camille casts ==Guidance== on him and tells him good luck
+    - Camille casts <span style="color:rgb(197, 124, 22)">Guidance</span> on him and tells him good luck
     - HE TELLS HER HOW IT’S EMASCULATING BUT ALSO FEELS GOOD TO BE DOMINATED BY A STRONG WOMAN
     - **HE ENDS UP GETTING HER ROOM NUMBER WRITTEN ON A NAPKIN.
 KING SHIT.**
 - Camille goes over to Julian